 Take a breath, remind yourself that you’re safe, and get ready to communicate clearly and openly.
 You can do this!

 - Communicate your need and the intention behind the break.

 Tell your partner that you need a break.
 Try saying something like: “What you’re saying matters to me.
 I am flooded and need a 30 minute break so I can stay engaged with what you’re saying.
 Let’s take 30 minutes apart, then come back and finish this conversation.
 I want to hear you.”

 - Take a real break.

 We recommend about 25-40 minutes since that’s about how long it takes for your body to come back to baseline after being flooded.
 Conveniently, that’s about the length of a Netflix show.

 - Come back together and discuss.
 This step is crucial.

-At the end of the agreed upon time, come back together with your partner.
-If you can, take about 30 seconds to reconnect by making eye contact, holding hands, or sharing some reassurances with one another.
+At the end of the agreed-upon time, come back together with your partner.
+If you can, take about 30 seconds to reconnect by making eye contact, holding hands, or sharing some reassurances.
 Remember: You’re on the same team.
 Then return to the conversation from a more grounded and calm place.